CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

 ## Create key pair and an address

-Create a new SSH connection with your server.
-Go to `cardano-node` directory with

-    cd cardano-node

-We will be using the command line interface`cardano-cli`now.
-To learn about the usage of this tool type:

-    cardano-cli --help
+# Creating keys and addresses

+We need to create two sets of keys and addresses: One set to control our funds (make and receive payments) and one set to control our stake (to participate in the protocol delegating our stake)

+Let's produce our cryptographic keys first, as we will need them to later create our addresses:

+### Payment key pair
-We need to generate an *payment key pair*:
+1. First we need to generate our _payment key pair_:

         cardano-cli shelley address key-gen \
             --verification-key-file payment.vkey \
-      --signing-key-file signing.skey
+            --signing-key-file payment.skey

-This will create two files (here named `payment.vkey` and `payment.skey`), one containing the *public verification key*, one the *private signing key*.
+   This will create two files (here named `payment.vkey` and `payment.skey`), one containing the _public verification key_, one the _private signing key_.

    The files are in plain-text format and human readable:

         cat payment.vkey